swarmnyc/fulton-android/README.md

 ```

 ### Error Handling
-Fulton-Android has three places to catch the errors by requests
+Fulton-Android has three places to catch the errors by request:

 1. apiClient.onError (error: Throwable): Boolean
-The error handler on ApiClient, the return value tells that the error is handled or not.
-If the value is true.
-It means the error is handled, so .catch or Fulton.context.errorHandler won't invoked.
+With the error handler on ApiClient, the return value tells us if the error is handled or not.
+If the value is "true", it means the error is handled, so .catch or Fulton.context.errorHandler won't be invoked.
 For example,

 ``` kotlin
 class MyApiClient : ApiClient() {